chsafouane/chsafouane.github.io/_posts/2024-07-07-Byte Pair Encoding Tokenization.md

     The merged ids: [(72, 101), (256, 108), (257, 108)]

 Now, the `merge_iteratively` function if it's out of pairs that occur more than once, it will start merging pairs that occur only once.
+This is not a desired behavior.

 This can be handled easily by returning the count of the number of occurences as well in `get_most_common_pair` and checking that it's greater than 1 to proceed to merging.

 ```python